 - Step 4 - If the project will work on your site, we'll get you a Project Agreement form and you can get started!

 The Clark County Stormwater Manual 2015 Errata 2016 has a series of information that may be helpful to homeowners in developing designs for their properties.
 The full manual can be found at this webpage.

 - Link to WSU Extension for rain barrel and rain garden information - WSU Extension has a limited supply of rain barrels for sale ($15+tax) that need assembly.
 Contact Annette at 360.397.5709 to learn more.

 - BMP T5.10C Downspout Dispersion

 - Rain Garden Handbook for Western Washington

-This program was originally developed through a grant from the Lower Columbia Fish Recovery Board.
-We are grateful for their support to establish the base for the program.
+This pilot program was developed through a grant from the Lower Columbia Fish Recovery Board.

 Downspout Disconnect Program video